Digital Basal Thermometer For Charting Your Temperature

 By carefully recording your basal temperature when you first awaken, you will begin to notice a pattern of temperature fluctuation in your monthly cycle.
 The slight increase in basal temperature is an indication of ovulation or fertility by which you can regulate a pattern on activity to either achieve conception or avoid pregnancy.

 My thermometer isn't telling me what my last temperature was.

-In order to recall the last temperature taken, press and hold the on button until it appears.
-If you let go of the on button, the basal thermometer will then ready itself to take another temperature.
+In order to recall the last temperature is taken, press and hold the on the button until it appears.
+If you let go of the on the button, the basal thermometer will then ready itself to take another temperature.

 My basal thermometer is reading "Lo".
 Is my thermometer broken or is the battery running out?